ohussar/ohussar/README.md

 - Hi, I’m @ohussar
-- Learning some java at the moment
+- Learning java at the moment
 - Reach me at: ohussar45@gmail.com